isaacluy/LLM-Diff-Tool/README.md

 - **🔀 Side-by-Side Comparison**: Compare responses from any two LLM models
 - **⚡ Real-Time Metrics**: Track response time, token usage, and performance
 - **🎨 Intelligent Highlighting**: Visual diff highlighting to spot differences at a glance
-- **🌐 Multi-Provider Support**: Works with OpenAI, Anthropic, and any OpenAI-compatible APIs
+- **🌐 Multi-Provider Support**: Works with OpenAI, Google Gemini and Anthropic
 - **📱 Responsive Design**: Beautiful, modern UI that works on desktop and mobile
 - **🔒 Secure**: API keys are never stored or transmitted to external servers
 - **⚙️ Configurable**: Flexible endpoint and model configuration